nerdfiles/periodic-table-of-information/docs/README.md

     consensus [...]</p>
 </blockquote>

+Chief of our mentors aware of this tune:

 <blockquote>
     <p>It is one of the chief skills of the philosopher not to occupy
     himself with questions which do not concern him.</p>